jengalas/bwaf-bbw/about/boardandstaff.md

       spaces and an acknowledgment of how the shape of a building, city, or institution impacts people’s lives.
-She brings a careful consideration of context to her work, balancing preservation and modernization to generate sustainable transformations that capture the complexity of a space’s past history and future goals. \n\nCarol Loewenson joined Mitchell Giurgola in 1982 and became a partner in 1996.
-Her work at the firm includes projects for the Brooklyn Public Library, The New York Public Library, Rockefeller University, New York University, Cornell University, LaGuardia Community College, and the New York State Unified Court System.
-She serves as a Board member of the AIA Center for Architecture, the IDC Foundation, New Yorkers for Parks, and the Beverly Willis Architectural Foundation.
-She was as elected to the College of Fellows of the American Institute of Architects in 2013, was elected President of AIA New York in 2016, and was awarded the AIA New York State President’s Award in 2019. "
+She brings a careful consideration of context to her work, balancing preservation and modernization to generate sustainable transformations that capture the complexity of a space’s past history and future goals. \nCarol Loewenson joined Mitchell Giurgola in 1982 and became a partner in 1996.
+Her work at the firm includes projects for the Brooklyn Public Library, The New York Public Library, Rockefeller University, New York University, Cornell University, LaGuardia Community College, and the New York State Unified Court System."
     image: "/v1618331492/Loewenson_Carol_1355_tg8dv5.jpg"
   - title: 'Richard M. McFadden, PE, LEED AP '
     title_role: Partner, Jaros, Baum & Bolles